My first time presenting at Lund Linux Conference (LLC)

 It’s a small but very neat conference.
 Both the audience and the organizers were awesome, they made me feel right at home, and I even made some cool new friends!
 I really hope to return next year. 😃

-The videos of the presentations a were uploaded a few days ago, so here’s my talk about upstream Linux kernel hardening. 🐧 ⚔️ 🛡️ Thanks!
+The videos of the presentations were uploaded a few days ago, so here’s my talk about upstream Linux kernel hardening. 🐧 ⚔️ 🛡️ Thanks!

 The maintainer has already taken this patch, and it will soon land in mainline and a couple of stable trees. 😃🐧